nyxland/nyx/README.md

 ## Automated Build Process

 This project uses GitHub Actions to automate the build process.
 The workflow is triggered on push and pull request events to the `main` branch.
-The workflow sets up a C++ environment, installs CMake, and builds the project using the `CMakeLists.txt` file.
+The workflow sets up a Node.js environment, installs dependencies, and builds the project using the `tsconfig.json` file.

 You can view the build status in the GitHub repository under the "Actions" tab.
 The build status for each commit and pull request will be displayed there.